seL4/microkit/example/hierarchy/README.md

 # Example - Hierarchy

 This example shows off the parent/child PD concept in Microkit as well as fault handling.
-The parent 'restarter' PD recieves faults from the 'crasher' PD that is intentionally crashing and then resets the crasher's program counter.
+The parent 'restarter' PD receives faults from the 'crasher' PD that is intentionally crashing and then resets the crasher's program counter.